 White Russian Kale

-Outstanding flavor, combined with outstanding winter hardiness too.
-All the flavor and tenderness of Red Russian with increasedresistance to winter weather.The most cold-hardy Kale we offer, with hardiness to zone 4 for mature plants.
-Selected not only for cold-hardiness, but for resistance to soggy and rain-sodden winter soils, which often does more damage to crops than the cold itself.
-Another great open-source variety from genius farmer-breeder Frank Morton.
+Outstanding flavor, combined with outstanding hardiness.
+Voted best tasting kale at taste tests in several parts of the country.
+Hardy to zone 4 for mature plants.
+Selected for resistance to soggy and rain-sodden winter soils, which often does more damage to crops than the cold itself.
+Another great open-source variety from farmer-breeder Frank Morton.
 Open Source pledged, OSSI variety.
+Brassica napus.
+60 days to full size.
 80 seeds

 Very cold-hardy winter standbys, whose flavor is sweetened by frost.
 Very easy to grow.